bennetgallein/TS3AB-API/README.md

 This Wrapper is meant to make work with the TS3AudioBot WebAPI over PHP easier.
 It provides (in the future) all functions that the bot supports.

+*** Warning: *** This is based on the development branch!
+Do not use funtions that are only available there or you'll encounter some bad errors!

 ## Intention
 This is more of a sideproject than a dedicated one, since I needed an easier way to communicate between a PHP-Backend with the Bot's API.